Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Case Studies Qualitative Analysis

-\paragraph{\textbf{GPT-2 -w}} Regarding non-finetuned base GPT-2 with the addition of our module, all generations demonstrate similar levels of grammaticality to those seen in our finetuned model.
-On the other hand, the generations can be considered more prosaic, with the /b, p/ example suggesting the model is generating instructional text in "\textit{But before you do begin building your own brewery[...]}".
-Similarly to previously discussed generations with the PACD module, all of these generations are hindered by the 30-token limit, with examples ending in "because", "his desire to try" (which suggests the verb "try" will take an additional argument) and "the".\\
+\paragraph{\textbf{GPT-2 -w/-ws}} Regarding non-finetuned base GPT-2 with the addition of our module, all generations demonstrate similar levels of grammaticality to those seen in our finetuned model.
+On the other hand, the generations can be considered less literary, with the /b, p/ example suggesting the model is generating instructional text in "\textit{But before you do begin building your own brewery[...]}".
+Similarly to previously discussed generations with the PACD module, all of these generations are hindered by the 30-token limit, with examples ending in "because", "his desire to try" (which suggests the verb "try" will take an additional argument) and "the".
+Overall, similar results are seen with the subword loop enabled (-ws), resulting in variations of the same output.

+\paragraph{\textbf{Baichuan$_\text{13k}$}} As discussed previously, finetuned Baichuan without the addition of PACD produces a valid 3-word tongue twister phrase that achieves alliteration of \textipa{/b/}, but quickly falls into the degenerate pattern of repeating this phrase 18 times, rather than continuing to extent the tongue twister in a unique and entertaining fashion.